mj-xmr/SolOptXMR/README.md

 ![plots-python](docs/screenshots/various-plots-python.png)

 The same plot can represented in alternative ways for systems or remote connections, where Python plotting isn't available.
-First the gnuplot-iostreams console output is presented, that mimics the energy input cycles, as well as the bettery charge from the above Python plot:
+First the gnuplot-iostreams console output is presented, that mimics the energy input cycles, as well as the bettery charge from the above Python plot accordingly:

 ![plots-python](docs/screenshots/various-plots-gnuplot-iostreams.png)